 Down the road from Sultan Arts Village is a little alleyway where you can find this mural called Coffee Story by Yip Yew Chong aka YipYC.
-It was commissioned for the coffee house A.R.C. located on that corner and depicts various ways you can get your coffee in Singapore, from the traditional teh tarik and sock-filtered to the modern cafe and barista style.
+It was commissioned for the coffee house A.R.C. located on that corner (2019 update: the cafe itself seems to have closed and moved, but the mural is still there) and depicts various ways you can get your coffee in Singapore, from the traditional teh tarik and sock-filtered to the modern cafe and barista style.

 Location: 29 Sultan Gate (side wall facing towards Beach Road)